NCCC ranks high among SUNY cc's for financial stability

 Nevertheless, the adoption of online degree offerings has been a slow process for many institutions.
 Educators tried to squeeze the online curriculum into delivery structures that mirror the traditional 15-week classroom.
 Although online course registrations did increase, the growth was slow due to the fact that adult learners are largely looking to acquire a higher education credential at a pace faster than what would occur in a traditional 15-week span for a course.

 As North Country faced the same decline of enrollment as its peer institutions did in 2011-2014, it began to target adult learners with new academic program offerings.
-Today, 80 percent of its enrolled students are adult learners.
+Today, 46 percent of its students are age 25 and older, while 80 percent are age 20 and older.
 It also began to seek niched sites to offer academic programs.
 In 2016, North Country was the only community college in the state with a double-digit increase in enrollment.
 This was accomplished by stabilizing the current decline in enrollment and by serving correctional facilities with academic programs through the Second Chance Pell initiative.
 Two years ago, the college began to offer online degree programs for adult learners.
 Now, North Country’s full-time equivalent enrollment currently runs approximately 200 FTEs above the smallest community colleges in the state.
 In 2012, it was the smallest of the 30 community colleges.

 Recently, the college designed new delivery systems for adult learners.
 Beginning this year, students can complete 3 credit classes in 7.5 week-blocks.
 By enrolling in multiple blocks a year, they can finish their associate’s degree in less than two years.
 This accelerated pace is what adult learners are looking for as they work to advance their career opportunities as quickly as possible.